underworldcode/underworld2/docs/development/docker/stampede2/README.md

 TACC/Stampede2 Singularity Usage
 ================================

-The `Dockerfile` here builds an Underworld Docker image based upon the TACC image which provides an optimal MPI configuration (MPI library and associated software for Infiniband hardware).
+The `Dockerfile` here builds an Underworld Docker image using MPI implementation and hardware drivers required for stampede2.

+Note that MPI linked apps (UW,mpi4py,h5py,etc) within this image will only run correctly on stampede2.

-Note that the standard Underworld image also operates correctly on Stampede2, although will not utilise Infiniband interconnects.
+The standard Underworld image also operates correctly on Stampede2, although it will not utilise Infiniband interconnects.

 Pulling down the required image